 If you aren’t using Chrome but another browser like Firefox with turned-on privacy settings and an add-on like uBlock Origin, it can happen that you come across reCAPTCHA challenges quite often (because Google thinks, you’re a bot).
 They are pretty annoying to solve manually, so there is an add-on named Buster that solves the audio challenge by using speech recognition.

 According to some sources, Bergamot, a project focused on providing private client-side machine translations in a web browser - and got funding from the EU -, is making a great progress on getting integrated into Firefox.
 Kelly Davis from Mozilla published two (1, 2) demo videos on YouTube.

 There is some discussion recently about another evil move by Google.
 Google plans to deprecate (and remove) an API in it’s webbrowser Chrome, that is used by many ad-blocking addons.
 Of course they are ignoring voices from the community!
 Only enterprise customers will be able to use this API for custom development.
-Is it a surprise at all, that Google wants to do that?
-Google (Alphabet) is one of the biggest (ad) companies.

 I generally prefer dark user interfaces wherever possible.
 My phone is set to a dark mode (as far as there is a dark mode in Android Pie), apps like Telegram are set to dark mode and on the desktop I prefer dark modes too.
 But the most important software I use everyday is a web browser.
 And most websites don’t support a dark mode yet (because there was no native browser feature for that until recently).